Prag8855/aab/content/guides/work-visa.md

 - [ ] **[Job description form](/documents/Stellenbeschreibung.pdf)** (*Erklärung zum Beschäftigungsverhältnis*)
     Your employer should fill this form and sign it.
 Download the form [here](/documents/Stellenbeschreibung.pdf) or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f50329-stellenbeschreibung_2017.pdf).
 - [ ] **Proof of health insurance**
-    You need [valid health insurance](/guides/german-visa-health-insurance#for-a-work-visa-or-blue-card).
+    You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
     - [ ] **Health insurance card**
     - [ ] or **proof of public health insurance**
         Get a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)* from your health insurer or your health insurance broker.
     - [ ] or **proof of private health insurance**
         Bring your insurance contract, a *Mitgliedsbescheinigung*, and bank statements that show health insurance payments.
 Get these documents from your health insurer or your health insurance broker.[^6]
 - [ ] **Proof of housing**
     You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
+If you apply in Berlin, your home address must be in Berlin.
     - [ ] **Lease**
         It must show the size of your apartment.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address).
 You must make enough money to pay your rent.
-It can be a temporary lease or a sublet.[^53]
+It can be a temporary lease or a sublet.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
 You might not get a work visa without it.[^1]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)